Prague to Edinburgh train with ÖBB | Euro City (EC)

 The distance by train from Prague to Edinburgh is 833 miles (1341 km).

-There is no high speed train available from Prague to Edinburgh.
+Yes, there is a high-speed train from Prague to Edinburgh.

 There is no direct train service currently available from Prague to Edinburgh.